GET YOUR FILM FUNDED, MADE, AND SEEN!

 The essential task for filmmakers is creating a marketing plan for your film.
-Learn how to utilise the trade press, consumer press and film festivals to turn your film (and yourself) into this year’s cult classic.
+Learn how to utilize the trade press, consumer press and film festivals to turn your film (and yourself) into this year’s cult classic.

 Learn how to approach film festivals and film markets with a strong press kit that will enhance the commercial potential of your film.

-A special feature will be the use of social media to create interest in your film, with live demonstration.
+A special feature will be the use of social media to create interest in your film, with a live demonstration.

 - Creating the marketing assets you need to sell your film

-- Writing a good logline / synopsis and getting good photos
+- Writing a good logline/synopsis and getting good photos

 - Creating a press kit